Wednesday, December 12, 2018

 -Columbus did not reach what is known today as America.

-America includes North, Central, South America, and the Caribbean, so yes, Columbus discovered and reached America.
+America includes North, Central, South America, and the Caribbean.
+So yes, Columbus discovered and reached America, specifically the Caribbean, Central and South America.

 -Columbus did not reach North America.